You try and try to ignore.

 While the WPATH Assessment was fine, I did get caught out when attempting to access Compassionate Release of Superannuation through the ATO; this needs to be signed off under mental health by a GP and a psychiatrist- cannot be a psychologist.
 It paid off to have switched GP clinics at this point because my new doctor knew a guy who knew the paperwork and routinely holds short-notice appointments for paperwork reasons.
 It cost around $500 for the appointment and was able to be held via Telehealth within two weeks of referral.

-Aside from the resultant stress of my sloppy time management, the process was surprisingly straightforward and I had the money about a week before the procedure.
+Aside from the resultant stress of my sloppy time management, the process was surprisingly straightforward and I had the funds about a week before the procedure.

 Medicare rebates were available for surgeon, anaesthetist, and pathology.
+Paperwork for each of these was sent afterwards and I was able to submit them myself through Medicare’s online system.
+The above costs are what was roughly paid upfront (rounding up) without subtracting rebates.
 Health insurance can cover some costs too, but I’m uninsured so don’t really know how that works.

 Admission was at 06:30 on the 19th, I’d stayed at my parents’ place the night before partly so they could drive and partly to get the cat settled in as we were staying with them until the 28th.